kipcole9/money/README.md

     iex> Money.to_string Money.new("EUR", "234.467"), locale: "fr"
     {:ok, "234,47 €"}

-**Note that the output is influenced by the locale in effect.**  By default the localed used is that returned by `Cldr.get_current_local/0`.
+**Note that the output is influenced by the locale in effect.**  By default the locale used is that returned by `Cldr.get_current_local/0`.
 Its default value is "en-001".
 Additional locales can be configured, see `Cldr`.
 The formatting options are defined in `Cldr.Number.to_string/2`.

 ### Arithmetic Functions